 Even though the Australian Toyota Corolla Sprinter SR features the non-twin cam 4A-C engine, it remains an AE86.
 However, the trim level of this car is much closer to the Japanese AE85 SR than the AE86 GT trim level.

-Toyota only sold the Corolla Sprinter SR (as they were called) untill 1985, so Australian AE86-es only received the zenki dash.
-The tacho’s redline is at 6K as the 4A-C engine can’t go much beyond that.
+Toyota only sold the Corolla Sprinter SR (as they were called) until 1985, so Australian AE86-es only received the zenki dash.
+The tacho’s redline is at 6K as the factory 4A-C engine can’t go much beyond that.
 Also, compared to the Japanese gauge clusters the speedometer doesn’t feature the speed scale in orange above 100 km/h.

 Warning lights on the Australian AE86 gauge cluster